abstract-theory/django-ip-shield/README.rst

     filtFunc = lambda request: request.GET.get('event') == '1'
     @filt_req(eventName, blockTime, findTime, maxAllowed, filtFunc)

-The above example would block all requests which had the URL GET variable equal to '1'.
+The above example would block all requests which had the URL GET variable named 'event' that held a value of '1'.
 For example, the url below would be counted as an event.

 .. code-block:: sh